How To Stop Tolerating Lies From Your Alcoholic Partner

 You’ve got that ability all within you, so use it.
 Practice this.
 See how empowered you will feel.
 You might not feel empowered immediately, but I guarantee two, three, four hours later, when you look back on how you handled this lying situation, you’re going to be so stinkin’ proud of yourself, and I will be proud of you.
 I will be so proud of you, because this is a sign of your growth.
 This is how you rise when you are in a relationship with addiction.

 And do you see how it’s not about staying or leaving right now?
 It’s about learning the practical real tools that you can apply that will take you through this relationship.
 And if you decide to leave, it will carry you on to the next season, and if you decide to stay, it will sustain you.
 It will sustain your heart, will honor your deepest feelings, your morals, and your ethics, and who you really are.
 So you’ve got this.
 I know you can do it and I want to hear about your success stories.
 How do you apply this to your life?
 I want to hear, and I want to be able to cheer you on.
-You guys, I love you, and I hope you connect with me on Instagram or on the website or in one of the programs or whatever, but I love you and I’m cheering for you, and you got it.
+You guys, I love you, and I’m cheering for you, and you got it.
 You got this.

 Questions from our community: